NickSakellariou/E-Commerce/README.md

 ## Overview

 This is a web application of an e-shop that sells technology products such as smartphones, laptops and televisions.
-It was created using HTML, CSS, Bootstrap, JavaScript, PHP, MongoDB.
+The technologies that were used include HTML, CSS, Bootstrap, JavaScript, PHP, MongoDB.
 It is an improved version of the project of repository Web-Application1 that uses Bootstrap and not plain CSS and uses MongoDB instead of MySQL.

 Home page :